vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_creation_EN.md

 ### The `Level2.json` format
 <details><summary>Details (click to expand)</summary></p>

 - [JSON](https://en.wikipedia.org/wiki/JSON) is a very commonly used international standard, but you often won't see it directly.
 To learn more, find a [tutorial](https://codebeautify.org/json-cheat-sheet).
-But it should be enough to simply edit the provided [xampleMin.level2.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/xampleMin.level2.json) and [xampleMax.level2.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/xampleMax.level2.json) examples.
+But it should be enough to simply edit the provided [TemplateMin.level2.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level2.json) and [TemplateMax.level2.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level2.json) examples.
 Especially if you use an editor like [JSON Editor Online](https://jsoneditoronline.org).
 - Anything in the `optional: { }` section is not strictly needed and can be left out.
 This is not a JSON rule.
 It is a Photo Club Hub choice.
 See this as “stuff you can add later after your first version works”.
-In the xampleMin file, we have reduced the optional fields to a suggested minimum set.
+In the TemplateMin file, we have reduced the optional fields to a suggested minimum set.
 </details></p>

 ### Data fields about members